Choosing Safe Baby Products: Bathtubs

 Article Translations: (Spanish)

-Baby bathtubs give parents a controlled environment for cleaning a wet, slippery baby.
+Baby bathtubs give parents a safe way to wash a wet, slippery baby.
 The angle of the tub helps free a parent's hands for washing.

 Things to keep in mind when choosing an infant bathtub: